-A regular breathwork practice has been proven to help with symptoms of chronic stress, anxiety, and insomnia.
+Regular breathwork practice has been proven to help with symptoms of chronic stress, anxiety, and insomnia.

-This is because when done correctly, deep belly breathing helps to send safety signals to your brain and body which help to turn on your body’s natural calming/soothing/relaxation response while dialing down the stress response which keeps us awake at night.
+This is because when done correctly, deep belly breathing helps to send safety signals to your brain and body which helps to turn on your body’s natural calming/soothing/relaxation response while dialing down the stress response which keeps us awake at night.

 An insomnia-and-breathwork study out of National Yang-Ming University in Taiwan showed that just 20 minutes of slow, deep breathing (six breath cycles per minute) before bed increased sleep quality drastically.
 (15)

 Participants fell asleep faster, stayed asleep throughout the night more frequently, and fell back asleep sooner when they did wake up.

 The following is a guided meditation to help you get a good night’s rest and peaceful sleep tonight.